Mechanical Enterprises Mercutronic

 “Mercutronic” is a brand name of Mechanical Enterprises for their mercury-contact switches.
 The term “Mercutron” was occasionally used, perhaps in error.
 The series was advertised in Modern Data, April 1970 on page 192 as the “Mercutronic Coding Keyboard” which uses a “mechanical switching approach based on the movement of mercury in a sealed flexible tube.”
 That issue also mentioned that Mechanical Enterprises’ “Mercutronic Division” would be exhibiting at the 1970 Spring Joint Computer Conference (in booth 49007).

 Few details about these switches are known besides what is found in the patents.
 It seems that at least four series of Mercutronic switches were produced.

 All these designs work on the principle of a flexible mercury-filled tube, that is pinched shut by the switch to separate the mercury.
 The chief objective appears to be fast, bounce-free switching, as they were introduced around the same time as the microprocessor, when keyboards needed special circuitry to deal with contact bounce.
 As the contacts are sealed, the switches are protected against environmental influences.

 US patent 3600537

-US patent 3600537 (filed in 1969) is the oldest Mechanical Enterprises Mercutronic patent, for a conductive-liquid snap-action switch.
-It seems that this was not intended for computer keyboards, as it is shaped like a microswitch.
+US patent 3600537 (filed in 1969) is the oldest Mechanical Enterprises mercury-contact switch patent, for a conductive-liquid snap-action switches.
+At least two designs are featured, with neither being intended for computer keyboards.
+The first type is miniature snap-action switch.

 US patent 3707611